 Today’s recipe is a lost recipe from Goa.
+It is called as madyechyo fodi or crispy fried taro root.
 It is a crispy starter made with colocasia roots.
 Colocasia root or taro root is a tuber and is known as madi in Goa.
 These are not easily available in the Goan markets, but are found in the jungles of Goa-Karnataka border.
 Goans normally buy these when they visit Belgaum which is a shopping hub for Goans.

 My parents had been to Belgaum and on the way they found people selling taro roots.
 Dad immediately told the driver to stop the car and purchased some colocasia roots.
 As usual when dad purchases anything, he purchases in bulk and later distributes them to friends and family.